How To Stop Loving A Narcissist, Break The Spell, & Move On

 Final Words

-Narcissists are monsters probably created by their childhood abusers.
+Narcissists are monsters, probably a product of childhood abuse.
 They grew up deluded enough to exploit and harm others without regrets.

-Don’t justify a narcissist’s present actions by their past suffering.
+• Never justify a narcissist’s present actions because of their past suffering.

-Don’t glorify narcissist leaders because they are doing what you would do in your fantasies.
+• Never glorify narcissist leaders for doing what you would do in your fantasies.

 Three take-home messages:

-1. A narcissist may seek treatment, but any positive change is unlikely.
+1. A narcissist may seek treatment, but any lasting positive change is unlikely.

-2. Prioritize your well-being and safety, and take steps to stop further harm.
+2. Focus on your well-being and safety, and take steps to stop further harm.

 Speak with a therapist who can help you work through your feelings and plan a safe exit from the toxic relationship.